Ethics and Professionalism Committee

 The ABA recently hosted its Annual Meeting August 3–6 at the Palace Hotel in San Francisco.

-Former Ethics and Professionalism Committee cochair Gregory Hanthorn will anchor a program entitled “Thou Vile Hunchbacked Toad: The Ethics of Insults,” which has been selected as a Section of Litigation CLE program at the ABA Annual Meeting in San Francisco.
+Former Ethics and Professionalism Committee cochair Gregory Hanthorn anchored a program entitled “Thou Poisonous Bunch-Back’d Toad: Ethics of Insults Through the Centuries,” selected as a Section of Litigation CLE program at the ABA Annual Meeting in San Francisco.
 The program was the subject of online coverage in the ABA Journal on August 5, 2016, in an article by Terry Carter entitled, "Jokes and Insults Need to Hit Above the Belt to Not Violate Ethics."

 Message from the Chairs

 Welcome to the Ethics and Professionalism Committee’s website.
-The Ethics and Professionalism Committee continues to focus on the substantive body of ethical rules governing lawyers’ conduct, as well as broader issues of professionalism.
-In the past, we have conducted telephonic roundtables, CLE programs, Sound Advice podcasts, and informational newsletters.
-We are and will be continuing in those areas, including: both our newsletter and “Practice Points” that can be linked on this website; upcoming CLE programs organized by the committee at the April Section Annual Conference and at the ABA Annual Meeting in August; two upcoming Roundtables in March, in conjunction with the Class Actions and Derivative Suits Committee and the Securities Litigation Committee; and monthly committee teleconferences to discuss new case law, ethics opinions, and other matters of interest to our members.
+The Ethics and Professionalism Committee focuses on the substantive body of ethical rules governing lawyers’ conduct, as well as broader issues of professionalism.
+We conduct monthly committee calls, occasional telephonic roundtables, CLE programs, Sound Advice podcasts, and regular informational newsletters.
+You will find our newsletters and “Practice Points” linked here from our website, announcements of our upcoming CLE programs and Roundtables organized by the committee, as well as details for joining monthly committee teleconferences to discuss new case law, ethics opinions, and other matters of interest to our members.

 Upcoming Committee Teleconference

 We are always looking for submissions for the next newsletter: Topics could either address broad issues (in 750–2,500 word articles) or shorter (100–750 words) “news and developments” pieces.
-If you are interested in writing, please contact Irwin Warren or Scott Reiser.
+If you are interested in writing, please contact Scott Reiser or Basheer Ghorayeb.

-We hope to speak with you on July 18, and to see you in San Francisco.
+We hope to speak with you on August 29.

 As always, please keep your programming and teleconference ideas coming to us.
 We look forward to hearing from you